FunctionalEpigeneticsLab/Preeclampsia_cfDNAme/README.md

 ## Data availability

-Methylation count data can be downloaded from ArrayExpress under E-MTAB-11988.
+Bisulfite sequencing data can be downloaded from European Genome-Phenome Archive under EGAS00001007071.
 Captured regions can be found in the folder `data`.

 ## Analysis